Rolls-Royce 20/25: Origin

 The 20/25 replaced the highly successful 20 hp Rolls-Royce Twenty that had been introduced in 1922.
 The target market for the 20/25 was the same as the Twenty – the luxury, owner driver market.
 The project to develop the next generation 20 hp was code named Goshawk.
-The goal for the new model was to increase power & performance.
-This was achieved by increasing the bore from 3 to 3.25 inches.
-The stroke was unchanged at 4.5 inches.
-This increased capacity by 17%, from 3,128 to 3,675cc, and raised the RAC rating up to 25.4 hp.
+The goal for the new model was to increase power and performance.
+This was achieved by increasing the bore from 3.00 to 3.25 inches.
+The stroke was unchanged at 4.5 inch.
+This increased capacity by 17%, from 3128 to 3,675 cc, and raised the RAC rating up to 25.4 hp.

 The new 20/25 model was debuted at the 1929 Olympia Motor Show.
 It proved very popular, and became Rolls-Royce's greatest inter-war success.
 3,827 were 20/25 hp made – more than twice as many as its larger sibling the Phantom II.
 The 20/25's popularity saved Rolls-Royce in the 1930s.
 In 1936 the 20/25 model was replaced by the 25/30, in which the bore was further increased to 3.5 inches.
 In 1938 the 25/30 was given a new chassis with independent front suspension, and became the Wraith.

-The 20/25 also enabled Rolls-Royce to quickly capitalize on its 1931 acquisition of Bentley Motors Ltd. As part of integrating its acquisition, Rolls-Royce management discontinued the Bentley 8 Litre car due to the perceived market overlap with the Phantom II.
+The 20/25 also enabled Rolls-Royce to quickly capitalise on its 1931 acquisition of Bentley Motors Ltd. As part of integrating its acquisition, Rolls-Royce management discontinued the Bentley 8 Litre car due to the perceived market overlap with the Phantom II.
 This meant the acquisition brought with it the Bentley brand; debt; engineers; and manufacturing employees, but no car to produce.
 They quickly decided to create a new Bentley using the 20/25 engine with some adaptations, and a chassis that had been developed for a 2¾ litre Rolls-Royce that had been intended as an economy version of the 20/25 but had been cancelled.
 This formed the basis of the first "Derby Bentley" – the Bentley 3½ litre.
 The model was very successful; became known as the "Silent Sports Car"; and was another major contribution of the 20/25 to the success of Rolls-Royce.

 Engineering

 The general technical specification of the 20/25 are:

-Engine: inline 6-cylinder, overhead pushrod operated valve engine with 3,699cc capacity.
-Separate cast iron block and aluminum crankcase with detachable cast iron 6-plug head.
+Engine: inline 6-cylinder, overhead pushrod operated valve engine with 3,699 cc capacity.
+Separate cast iron block and aluminium crankcase with detachable cast iron 6-plug head.
 It has an 82 mm bore with a 114 mm stroke.
 7-bearing crankshaft with vibration damper.
 Pressure fed lubrication with relief valve feeding rocker shaft and timing gears.